viliusddd/tick-it-off/README.md

 - Sign in/up.
 - Password manager correctly recognises input fields.
 - Share the same types and validation schemas between backend and frontend.
-- Share todo with a friend.
+- Share the todo with a friend.

 ## Tech Stack